mimfgg/elite-prism-ctl/README.md

     sudo cp xx-elite-prism.rules /etc/udev/rules.d/94-elite-prism.rules
     sudo restart udev

-unplug/replug your prism soundcard if it was already plugged in, then starts as an indicator with:
+unplug/replug your prism soundcard if it was already plugged in, then start as an indicator with:

     python ./elite-prism-ctl.py --as-indicator